sindresorhus/get-urls/readme.md

 # get-urls [![Build Status](https://travis-ci.org/sindresorhus/get-urls.svg?branch=master)](https://travis-ci.org/sindresorhus/get-urls)

-> Get all urls in a string
+> Get all URLs in a string

-The urls will be [normalized](https://github.com/sindresorhus/normalize-url) and uniquified.
+The URLs will be [normalized](https://github.com/sindresorhus/normalize-url) and uniquified.

 ## Install